 Pathology technicians within the Pathology Department will liaise with the coroner’s office and An Garda Síochána in relation to all reportable deaths within St.Vincent’s University Hospital or St.Vincent’s Private Hospital.
 Before a deceased can be released to the family, it is important to establish whether a post-mortem examination is required.

 Where an autopsy has been ordered by the coroner – or arranged by the doctors who cared for the deceased – the post-mortem examination will be carried out in a professional and dignified manner – liaising at all times with the clinical and nursing staff and family of the deceased.
-The pathology technicians will liaise with the mortuary services coordinator and family liaison officer once the post-mortem examination has been completed – so that the deceased’s remains can be released to the funeral director.
+The Anatomical Pathology Technicians will liaise with the mortuary services coordinator and family liaison officer once the post-mortem examination has been completed – so that the deceased’s remains can be released to the funeral director.

 A bereavement pack is offered to relatives of patients who die in St. Vincent’s University Hospital on the ward where the patient has died or in the Emergency Department.

 - Practical information for relatives following bereavement (St.Vincent’s University Hospital)

 - Bereavement grant information (Dept. Social and Family Affairs)

 - Contact details cards for mortuary service at St. Vincent’s University Hospital

 - Senior Anatomical Pathology Technician – Colin Howe

 - Mortuary Services – Tony Eliasen